maabed/karak-dashboard-docs/source/index.html.md

 # Calendar

-Blue Dashboard include a JavaScript event calendar using <a target="_blank" href="https://fullcalendar.io/">fullcalendar</a> library.
+Karak Dashboard include a JavaScript event calendar using <a target="_blank" href="https://fullcalendar.io/">fullcalendar</a> library.
 We customized the UI design for this view and its modals to be user friendly and easy to use.

 <img src="images/Pasted image at 2017_03_23 12_49 PM.png">

-* In order to use the blue dashboard customized calendar you will have to include blue dashboard's style file in addition to the calendar files as shown in the example.
+* In order to use the Karak dashboard customized calendar you will have to include Karak dashboard's style file in addition to the calendar files as shown in the example.

 ```html